bnclabs/gofast/README.md

 Reserved-tags
 -------------

 Following list of CBOR tags are reserved for gofast protocol.
+Some of these tags may be standardised by CBOR specification, but the choice of these tag values will speed-up frame encoding and decoding.

 `tag-6`
     TagPost, following tagged CBOR byte-array carries a POST request.